2017 voting results:

 - Philipstown residents submit their name, village/town of residence, and a 100-word summary of their actionable priority in order to speak at the forum in front of the community audience.
-Fill out the form below or email your proposal to email@example.com.

 - At the forum, speakers have 3 minutes (strictly enforced!) to make their case for their actionable priority.

 - Can't make the forums?
-Submit the same personal information and summary of your priority via email and your voice will still be heard!
+Submit the same personal information and summary of your priority via email and your voice will still be heard.

-Here's how the voting will work:
+Here's how the voting works:

 All residents of Philipstown age 13 and older are eligible to cast their vote for the top 3 proposals that were presented at the 2017 forums that they'd like to see the community support and work toward.

-Online: Philipstown residents can vote online HERE.
+Online: Philipstown residents vote online HERE.

 What happens after the vote:

-- For those initiatives that generated the greatest community support, PCC volunteers will work with community volunteers to promote continued civic engagement.
+- For those initiatives that generated the greatest community support, PCC volunteers work with community volunteers to promote continued civic engagement.